MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/session-policy-aad.md

     * **User agent tag**: Use this filter to enable the heuristic to identify mobile and desktop apps.
 This filter can be set to equals or doesn't equal **Native client**.
 This filter should be tested against your mobile and desktop apps for each cloud app.

     You can also match the activity type to **Send item**, which allows you to match for specific applications.
-Cloud App Security will display all the available apps in your environment that can be controlled for the specific activity.
+Defender for Cloud Apps will display all the available apps in your environment that can be controlled for the specific activity.
 For example, this can be used to block submission of specific content in Microsoft Forms.

     ![Filter Activity type for Send item](media/activity-type.png)